Mix Ratio & Materials

 - When building pillars or openings, rotate the flat side of the block and half block for each level.

-- Always build in one direction i.e. flat side of block always in same direction (Left hand or the right hand).
+- Always build in one direction i.e. flat side of block always in same direction, on every level (Left hand or the right hand).
 Do not change the direction when going to a new level.

 - To create bigger module door or window openings, fill hollow cavities with concrete and cut with a grinder to frame size.
 In areas without electricity, build the opening bigger than frame.
 Put hoop iron/bracing strap or wire on every second course and build up with brick castings.